cpsc410/docs/README.md

 ### Syntactical Analysis
 - done on static input files
 - used for creating grammar for the stats.txt input file
-- the grammar was included in the ast folder which contained the AuthorNode and FileNode
+- the grammar was included in the ast folder which contains the AuthorNode and FileNode

 ### Semantic Analysis
 - used for identification of the meaning